 - Opportunity to comment – NZISM/the NZISM member will be given an opportunity to comment on that information, and an opportunity to provide any other information that might be relevant.
 This includes being given sufficient time to consider the information provided and to prepare a response.
 NZISM/the NZISM member should be given an opportunity to comment on the outcome of any investigation before any decision is made.

 - Promptness – Any action should be taken as soon as practicable after the event.

 - Representation/Support – The NZISM member should be told in advance that they can be represented or supported (e.g., by a union delegate, lawyer, whanau or friend) when being asked to comment on the complainant’s information and process.

-- Open mind – NZISM must listen to the member’s comments with an open mind and consider all relevant information.
-This means that, before NZISM makes a decision, NZISM must carefully consider what the member has to say.
+- Open mind – NZISM must listen to the complainant's/member’s comments with an open mind and consider all relevant information.
+This means that, before NZISM makes a decision, NZISM must carefully consider what everyone has to say.

 - Relevant considerations – NZISM must take into account all relevant matters and must not take into account matters that are not relevant.